Quick Answer

 Choose based on who should carry ambiguity.
 Hourly is usually easier when SAP questions, review rounds, and handoff dates are still moving.
 Fixed fee can give cleaner budget control only when the SOW is tight and assumptions, deliverables, review owners, revision limits, and validation responsibility are explicit.

 Do not anchor on a generic market number.
-Use Add current rate band after verification in your budget draft until you confirm the provider's submission experience, QC approach, programming depth, and included review cycles.
+Keep the rate band marked as pending in your budget draft until you confirm the provider's submission experience, QC approach, programming depth, and included review cycles.
 A higher quote can still be cheaper if the handoff is clean and your team does not need to recheck every table.

 Pick the model that matches the oversight you can provide.
 A strong freelancer can work well when your internal team can manage scope, review timing, and adjacent functions.
 A CRO can make more sense when you need broader coordination and a single commercial counterparty.
 If roles like programming QC, submission formatting, or cross functional coordination are not assigned, lower fees can turn into rework.